TheFishNextDoor/Tasks/README.md

 - **Description:** Triggered when a player drops an item.
 - **Associated Data:**
     - Player: The player dropping the item
-    - Location: The location of the drop
+    - Location: The location of the item entity
+    - Entity: The dropped item entity
     - Item: The dropped item
     - Amount: The amount dropped